jimmy-little/jimmy-little.github.io/_posts/writing/2019-01-30-apple-watch-faces-2019-edition.md

 ---
 ### The Baby Face
-#### Extra Large

 If you follow me on [Instagram][ig], you'll know I had a son last summer.
 He's awesome, but he's getting to the age where he likes to grab onto things.
-When I'm playing with the little man, I just quickly swipe to this watch face.
+When I'm playing with the little man, I just quickly swipe to this **Extra Large** watch face.
 It has _no_ complications on it.
 I built this face because with a dense face like Infograph, every touch of his fat little fingers would open an app, or send a message, or inadvertently check off a task.
 With this Extra Large face, his taps are ignored.

 ---
 ### The Workout Face
-#### Infograph Modular

-This face is built solely to be a launchpad to the apps I use at the gym.
+This **Infograph Modular** face is built solely to be a launchpad to the apps I use at the gym.

  - Top left is the Workout App
  - Middle is the heartrate.
 I don't typically look at this very often, but it's nice to see at the end of a workout.
 Plus, there weren't any other useful complications to fill the space.